 8. You could get a pet you never expected

 Although you may have an idea of what you are looking for, there are a wide variety of animals waiting to be adopted from shelters.
 This may mean an animal you would never have imagined could turn out to be the best match for you.
 Therefore, it is always important to have an open mind when visiting shelters.

 9. Older animals can prove to be the best companions

 Many people want to adopt puppies and kittens without considering the advantages of having an older pet.
 If trained in their previous home they will be less likely to destroy furniture than a younger pet, and as such, will probably require less supervision.
 Older pets are often calmer and quite happy to sit in your company rather than demanding constant attention.
 They also have more developed personalities than puppies or kittens, so it may be more apparent when visiting them at the shelter whether or not you are suited.

 Spaying and neutering animals is important in controlling the animal population.
 Many pets that aren’t spayed or neutered often contribute to the problem of unwanted animals, which can lead to more being left at shelters.
 Adopting an animal from a shelter means that your new pet has been spayed or neutered where possible.

-Insuring your pet gives you peace of mind that you and your pet will be covered if anything were to happen.
-Animal Friends offer a wide range of policies for you to choose from.
+Insuring your pet gives you peace of mind by helping towards the cost of vet fees - Animal Friends offer a wide range of pet insurance policies for you to choose from.